mschewe/srand/README.md

 }
 ```

+## Contribution
+Let me know your utils or feel free to suggest any kind of improvements, refactorings.
+Just file an
+issue, fork and submit a pull request.

+## Get in touch

+Tobias Schmid, toashd@gmail.com, [@toashd](http://twitter.com/toashd), [toashd.com](http://toashd.com)

 ### License
 srand is available under the MIT license.
+See the LICENSE file for more info.